divvun/compile-mermaid-markdown-action/README.md

 ## Contributing

 Looking for suggestions/help in improving this action.
-If there is a feature you want, or you encounter a bug, please let me know and we can work together to improve it.
+If there is a feature you want, or you encounter a bug, please [open an issue](https://github.com/divvun/compile-mermaid-markdown-action/issues).

 ## How to use